AppPhoenixShell/KoiScript/README.md

   @age = 31
   @has_hair ? true

+  @object {
+      @more ?true
+      @another = 12
+      @string "Hello World"

+  }

 KoiScript is a record based object notation system.
 Each file only contains 1 type of object structure

-the #0 defines the record id, the ~people defines the tablename or repo name to insert these objects into. because each token has a unique qualifying symbol there is no ambiguity about the typing
+the #0 defines the record id, the ~people defines the tablename or repo name to insert these objects into. because each token has a unique qualifying symbol there is no ambiguity about the typing.

+KoiScript can also have child objects

 A similar json looks like this: